sternbert/digital-garden-jekyll-template/_notes/vision.md

 	* What sort of person would I like to become?
 	* What areas am I interested in?
 Why are those areas interesting?
 	* How am I going to achieve competence in those areas?
-	* How am I going to continue growing and expanding my horizons?/
+	* How am I going to continue growing and expanding my horizons?
-	* What short-term steps will I take to to achieve those goals?/
+	* What short-term steps will I take to to achieve those goals?
 	* How will I balance the long-term goals with the short-term realities of the situation I find myself in?

 ## Remember: